 Mr. Angoff has also represented and advised state insurance departments in connection with proposed mergers and restructurings, including the Maryland, Pennsylvania, Montana, and Missouri Departments.
 He also represents and advises both for-profit and nonprofit organizations on the ACA and other insurance-related matters, including in rate proceedings before state regulators.

 Mr. Angoff also serves as an expert witness on insurance-related issues.
 Among the issues he has testified on are: payments constituting illegal rebates; fronting arrangements; illusory coverage; duties of primary and excess insurers; an insurer’s duties in connection with its surplus; the scope of the business judgment rule; the insurable interest rule; the duty of an insurer to settle within policy limits when liability is reasonably clear; and the duty of the insured to inform the insurer of a material change in the risk.
-Although not an actuary, his knowledge of actuarial concepts enables him to go toe-to-toe with actuaries both as a litigator and as an expert witness.

 Recent decisions making new law in which he has prevailed include St. Louis Effort for AIDS v.
 Huff, 782 F.3d 1016 (8th Cir.
 2015), in which the 8th Circuit struck down a Missouri statute limiting the ability of ACA-authorized consumer assistance organizations to help consumers obtain health insurance, and Corbin v.
 Allstate, 140 N.E.3d 810 (Ill.
 App.
 Ct.
 2019) in which the Illinois Appellate Court held that the filed rate doctrine does not apply to filed auto insurance rates in Illinois.